polterguy/phosphorusfive/plugins/p5.strings/README.md

   src:regex:/hansen/i
 ```

-Now it matches both occurrencies of "Hansen", since the regex is created with the "case-insensitive" flag set to true.
-Any regular expressions
+The above matches both occurrencies of "Hansen", since the regex we supplied, is created with the "case-insensitive" flag set to true.
+Any regular
-you wish to use, can be ued though.
-The above is just a simple example.
+expressions you wish to use, can be used here, the above is just a simple example.
 Though, if you create very complex regular expressions, containing
 for instance a ":", etc, you might have to put your regular expression value, into quotes, or double quotes.
 You can also use multiple regular
 expressions as your source.

 ```
-_data:Thomas Hansen are the same letter as hansen, thomas SAID Marin sammens index-of:x:/-?value src
+_data:Thomas Hansen are the same letter as hansen, thomas SAID Marin sami people index-of:x:/-?value src
     no1:regex:/hansen/i